vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Utilisation :**

-  Watch an expression or a computed function on the Vue instance for changes.
+  Watch an expression or a computed function on the Instance de Vue for changes.
 The callback gets called with the new value and the old value.
 The expression only accepts simple dot-delimited paths.
 For more complex expression, use a function instead.

 <p class="tip">Note: when mutating (rather than replacing) an Object or an Array, the old value will be the same as new value because they reference the same Object/Array.
 Vue doesn't keep a copy of the pre-mutate value.</p>

-- **Example:**
+- **Exemple:**

   ``` js
   // keypath